R/parsnip-adaptive_spline.R

 The data given to the function are not saved and are only used

 to determine the mode of the model.
-For adaptive_spline()
+For adaptive_spline(), the

 mode will always be "regression".